 Created by Bosco, a Russian sportswear company, reports suggest, the team would’ve been a lot more presentable with the help of Loewe, their leading luxury clothing and accessories brand, or even with stores like Zara or Mango on their side.

-Showstoppers at the last game, Team Australia is seemingly out of the race this time.
-Their teal and gold, with acid-green “buzz” trim has received a thumbs down from Australian Vogue editor Kirstie Clements.
-How all this converts to medals, and an interesting opening ceremony, we will find out this weekend.
+Showstoppers at the last game, Team Australia, is seemingly out of the race this time.
+With acid-green “buzz” trim, their teal and gold have received a thumbs down from Australian Vogue editor Kirstie Clements.
+How all this converts to medals and an interesting opening ceremony, we will find out this weekend.